Sivakumar-K-143/teacher-portal/tests/test_student_flow.md

 ### Positive
 - [ ] Home page lists all students with Name, Subject, Marks, Actions.
 - [ ] Add new student with valid name, subject, marks (0-100) → Student appears in list.
-- [ ] Add student with existing name and subject → Marks are incremented.
+- [ ] Add student with existing name and subject → Warning shown (use Edit to update marks).
 - [ ] Add student with existing name but new subject → New row is created.
 - [ ] Edit student inline (change name, subject, marks) → Updates in list.
 - [ ] Delete student → Row is removed.